USER4247/AI-Bots-demo/README.md

 - ⚡ Runs inside Colab—no installation or local setup needed
 - 🔁 Can loop continuously or run once per execution
 - 📝 Easily tweak prompt to change tone or behavior
+- 💾 Stores comments and relevant data to local SQLite database

 ---